-In fulfilling distribution requirements a) and b) students must in semester 1 choose 2 courses from 2 different schools or departments in the College of Arts and 2 courses from 2 of the following departments in the College of Social and Applied Human Sciences and the College of Management and Economics: Economics, Geography, Political Science, Psychology, Sociology and Anthropology.
+In fulfilling distribution requirements a) and b) students must in semester 1 choose 2 courses from 2 different schools or departments in the College of Arts and 2 courses from 2 of the following departments in the College of Social and Applied Human Sciences and the College of Business and Economics: Economics, Geography, Political Science, Psychology, Sociology and Anthropology.

 Students entering the B.A. program with advanced standing must complete the distribution requirements a) and b) as soon as possible after entrance to the program.
 Requirement c) need not be completed immediately but is a graduation requirement.